junxit/us-congress-bills-115/bill.md

 ## § 14.
 Private nonprofit facility

-Section 102(11)(B) of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
+- **(a)** *In general* Section 102(11)(B) of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
 5122(11)(B)) is amended by inserting “food banks,” after “shelter workshops,”.
+- **(b)** *Applicability* The amendment made by subsection (a) shall apply to any major disaster or emergency declared by the President under section 401 or 501, respectively, of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
+5170, 5191) on or after February 9, 2018.

 ## § 15.
 Management costs

 Section 324 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
 5165b) is amended—

-- **(1)** in subsection (a), by striking “any administrative expense, and any other expense not directly chargeable to” and inserting “direct administrative cost, and any other administrative expense associated with”; and
+- **(1)** in subsection (a), by striking “any administrative expense, and any other expense not directly chargeable to” and inserting “any direct administrative cost, and any other administrative expense associated with”; and
 - **(2)** in subsection (b)—
   - **(A)** by striking “Notwithstanding” and inserting the following:
     > - **(1)** *In general* Notwithstanding